rhythm-sharma/rhythm-sharma/README.md

 I'm a designer by heart ❤️ and developer by choice 💪.

-As a Frontend Engineer 👨‍💻 , my motto is to give the best experience possible to the user—the best experience that the user deserves.
+As a Software Engineer 👨‍💻 , my motto is to give the best experience possible to the user—the best experience that the user deserves.

 I'm Experienced **Fullstack Developer** with a demonstrated history of working in the information technology and services industry. **Skilled in React JS, Vue JS, Nuxt JS, NodeJS, MongoDB, Golang, Python, HTML, CSS, JavaScript**.